digital-work-lab/open-source-project/05-best_practice.md

 - Based on student feedback
 - pre-commit hooks (code quality) and tests (check whether it runs on all branches)
 - Commit practices (atomic, no unrelated materials)

+- Option: ask students to refactor their code in parallel (e.g., docstrings, variable naming, typing, breaking down methods) and merge (start from new branches)